romankiss/R-IoT/Projects/2022/IoT-TTN-To-Azure/README.md

 <img width="640" alt="TTN-WebhookToAzureEventGrid" src="https://user-images.githubusercontent.com/30365471/218276983-36786d1c-b9ae-421e-a3c9-ea5c40e75c1a.PNG">

 In this point, we can subscribed on the custom topic topicTTN-1 some built-in (standard) target resources such as storage queue, service bus, etc.
-For our destination such as the Azure IoT Central App we have to create a custom subscriber which will handle all integration needs like is a device provisioning (registration + configuration), etc. For this purpose we can use a serverless component such as the Azure HttpTrigger Function.
+For our destination such as the Azure IoT Central App we have to create a custom subscriber which will handle all integration needs like is a device provisioning (registration + configuration), etc. For this purpose we can use a serverless component such as the <b>Azure HttpTrigger Function</b>.

 <h3>Azure Function - IoT Subscriber</h3>
 First of all, the Azure Fuction App is neccessary to create it, see the following screen snippet: